Ph.D., Michigan State University, 1980

 International Finance, Economics of Immigration, Development Economics, Latin America

 Dr. Susan Pozo teaches a number of courses for the economics department that are "global" in nature.
 At the undergraduate level she teaches International Economics (Economics 3800), Contemporary International Economic Issues (Econ 1080) and Latin American Economies (Econ 3890).
-At the graduate level, she teaches an international finance course (Econ6800) and a workshop that focuses on immigration and remittances (Econ 6990).
-Professor Pozo is organizing a WMU study abroad course on the Latin American economy.
+At the graduate level, she teaches an international finance course (Econ 6800) and from time to time a workshop that focuses on immigration (Econ 6990).
+Professor Pozo also directs and leads a short-term summer WMU study abroad course in Southern South America that covers the Economics of Latin America.

-Professor Pozo's has writes about immigrants' remittances, asset accumulation, exchange rate uncertainty, currency crises and the statistical properties of exchange rates.
+Professor Pozo’s research interests include immigrants' remittances, asset accumulation, returns to international human capital, exchange rate uncertainty, currency crises and the statistical properties of exchange rates.
 While some of these topics might seem unrelated, they all involve economic phenomena that are often difficult to measure.
 Her research has been funded by the United Nations, the Inter-American Development Bank, the National Institutes of Health, the Fulbright Foundation, and the BBVA.

-Borgess Health, Board of Trustees, 2007-present.
-Fulbright Research Scholar (Uruguay) September-December 2006 Committee on the Status of Women in the Economics Profession,1996-1998 Second Vice President of Midwest Economics Association, 1990-1991
+WMU College of Arts and Sciences 2012-13 Outstanding Achievement in Research and Creative Activity Award, Borgess Health, Board of Trustees 2007-present, Fulbright Research Scholar (Uruguay) September-December 2006, Committee on the Status of Women in the Economics Profession 1996-1998, Second Vice President of Midwest Economics Association, 1990-1991.

-"Exchange-Rate Volatility and Trade: A Semiparametric Approach," (with Debasri Mukherjee), Applied Economics, forthcoming.
+"Exchange-Rate Volatility and Trade: A Semiparametric Approach," (with Debasri Mukherjee), Applied Economics, May 2011.

 "Remittances in Small Island Developing States," (with Catalina Amuedo-Dorantes and Carlos Vargas-Silva) Journal of Development Studies, May 2010.